Tectors/EpicGraphQL/docs/hub/operations/EulaAccepted.md

 # EulaAccepted

-If the Eula was accepted.
+If a eula was accepted.
+(Does not work on fortnite tokens, beware)

 ## Request
 | URL | METHOD |